Overview

 What holds value in this structure?
 Not the finished app, but the individual capability modules that compose it.

-Processing payments safely and conveniently.
-Real-time communication that handles millions of simultaneous connections.
-Accurate and fast map rendering.
+Think of processing payments safely and conveniently, real-time communication that handles millions of simultaneous connections, accurate and fast map rendering.
 These are things non-developers can’t easily build with AI alone.
 They require deep expertise, infrastructure, and economies of scale.

 A critical reversal happens here.
 In the past, companies told users: use our app.
 In the future, companies will tell users (and their AIs): use our capability.
 The relationship with users shifts from B2C to B2B2C, or more precisely, B2AI2C.